doritoes/Mastering-Linux-Security-and-Hardening-3E/Lab Notes and Errata/Chapter-01.md

         - Do not select any snaps
     - Red Hat specific
         - Ignore any "processor not tested" messages
-        - Software Selection: Minimal Install is sufficient; do not install a GUI or desktop environment
+        - Software Selection: 'Minimal Install' or 'Server' is sufficient; do not install a GUI or desktop environment (no "Server with GUI")
         - You need to click on System: Software Destination and click Done in order to continue
-        - Click Begin Installation
+        - Click Network & Host Name, then the server name
         - Click User Creation, add the user tux and set the password; be sure to check "Make this user administrator", click Done
-        - Note: Where is the prompt for the server name?!?!?
+        - AlmaLinux8 doesn't show the ability to add a user until you set the root password (i.e., hardLINUXp@$$)
+        - AlmaLinux9 doesn't show the ability to add a user even if you set the root password (i.e., hardLINUXp@$$)
     - Repeat for each VM